RPS, a Tetra Tech company (RPS)

-RPS is committed to protecting your privacy.
-Before providing us with any of your details, you must read the following important information which sets out the basis on which any personal data we collect from you or that you provide to us, will be processed, stored and/or transferred by us.
+R P S Group Limited and its subsidiary companies (‘R P S Group’) is committed to protecting your privacy, so before providing us with any of your details, you must read the following important information.
+This sets out the basis on which any personal data we collect, or you provide to us, will be processed, stored and/or transferred by us.
+R P S Group, its subsidiaries and business segments.

-The organisation may collect and process a range of information about you, for particular services that we may offer through numerous divisions.
+RPS Group may collect and process a range of information about you for the services we offer through our numerous divisions.
 This will depend on the nature of our relationship with you.

 - your name, address and contact details, including email address and telephone numbers